ManuNeuro/EmmanuelCalvet/_posts/2025-01-24-feed_the_beasts.md

 <a href="https://www.sciencedirect.com/science/article/pii/S009174352100253X" target="_blank">
     <img src="/assets/article_images/2025-04-25-feed_the_beasts/article_cyber.png" alt="">
 </a>
-<a><center>Another potent example of the hidden cost behind anonymity on the web.
-Cyberbullying is associated with increased risk of suicidal and self-harm behaviors in children and adolescents.</center></a>
+<p><center>Another potent example of the hidden cost behind anonymity on the web.
+Cyberbullying is associated with increased risk of suicidal and self-harm behaviors in children and adolescents.</center></p>

 Most of us know it, the reason why companies put so much effort and resources into storing every bit of our life is the profit they make out of it; otherwise they obviously wouldn't.
 Data collection tracking : Name, email address, phone number, age, gender, language preferences, location, browsing history, search queries, click patterns, time spent on different pages, GPS data, IP address location, Wi-Fi and Bluetooth data, interaction with ads, videos watched, articles read, likes, comments, and shares ....
 And the list goes on and on.